Risto-Paasivirta/ParticleSystem/README-dev.md

 - `modular-particle-system`: The library itself
 - `playground`: A separate application for manually testing and developing the library with an example graphics integration with `PIXI.js`
+- `modular-particle-system-webgl-renderer`: WebGL renderer package for the particle system
 - `editor`: A separate application for presenting and experimenting with the library.
 Hosted with [GitHub Pages](https://risto-paasivirta.github.io/ParticleSystem/).
-- `examples`: Folder that contains use case examples of using the particle library with different frameworks.
-At this time, these do not give any value other than confirming that the NPM package works.
+- `examples`: Folder that contains use case examples of using the particle library in different frameworks.

 ## Developing `modular-particle-system`